top of page

 You don’t need me to have all the answers.
 You need someone to sit with you in the uncertainty, to reflect back what I’m seeing and hearing, and to believe in your capacity for change even when you can’t yet see it yourself.

-It may feel like this right now...but some journeys are not meant to be walked alone -
+It may have felt like this up to now...but some journeys are not meant to be walked alone.